Aliases for SIGMAR1 Gene

 GeneCards Summary for SIGMAR1 Gene

 SIGMAR1 (Sigma Non-Opioid Intracellular Receptor 1) is a Protein Coding gene.
-Diseases associated with SIGMAR1 include spinal muscular atrophy, distal, autosomal recessive, 2 and amyotrophic lateral sclerosis 16, juvenile.
-GO annotations related to this gene include receptor activity and opioid receptor activity.
+Diseases associated with SIGMAR1 include Spinal Muscular Atrophy, Distal, Autosomal Recessive, 2 and Amyotrophic Lateral Sclerosis 16, Juvenile.
+Among its related pathways are Neuroscience.
+Gene Ontology (GO) annotations related to this gene include receptor activity and opioid receptor activity.

 UniProtKB/Swiss-Prot for SIGMAR1 Gene